xiahouzuoxin/caffe_segtask/README.md

 ### Updates
+- Aug 1, 2016
+  * New working example: "Actionness Estimation Using Hybrid FCNs" on CVPR 2016.
 - Jul 16, 2016
-  * New working sample: "Real-time Action Recognition with Enhanced Motion Vector CNNs" on CVPR 2016.
+  * New working example: "Real-time Action Recognition with Enhanced Motion Vector CNNs" on CVPR 2016.
 - Apr 27, 2016
   * cuDNN v5 support, featuring the super fast WINOGrad Convolution and cuDNN implementation of BatchNormalization.
 - Dec 23, 2015